Mohitur669/Realtime-Collaborative-Code-Editor/README.md

 - To start the react app client run `yarn start` in one terminal
 - To start the server run `yarn server:dev` in another terminal
 - Go to `http://localhost:3000` to view the app
+- Create a room by clicking on the `create new room` button and put a username of your choice
+- Copy the room id by clicking on the `Copy ROOM ID` button
-- To join as an another user open another browser or incognito tab and go to `http://localhost:3000`
+- To join as an another user open another browser/browser-window or an incognito tab and go to `http://localhost:3000`
 - Enter the same room id to join the same room

 Now both your editor will be synced and you can see the changes in real time.
-Try opening the same room in multiple tabs and see the changes.
+Try opening the same room in multiple browsers/browsers-windows and see the changes.

 ## Project Video
 https://github.com/Mohitur669/Realtime-Collaborative-Code-Editor/assets/79283402/14c17cc7-d23a-4d39-8af3-ef9e9fa8ef45